COLLEGE OF LIBERAL ARTS

 About the Program

 Temple’s Department of Philosophy has strengths in several areas of philosophical study.
 The department has a rich history and continuing presence in the field of aesthetics.
-The department also has expertise in ancient Greek philosophy, epistemology, ethics, feminist philosophy, Kantian and post-Kantian German philosophy, philosophy of mind, philosophy of race, philosophy of science, and political philosophy.
+The department also has expertise in ancient Greek philosophy, epistemology, ethics, feminist philosophy, Kantian and post-Kantian German philosophy, philosophy of mind, philosophy of race and political philosophy.

 The PhD program is designed to provide students with a breadth of knowledge in philosophy while emphasizing depth of knowledge through intensive work on particular philosophical issues of interest to the student.
 The program stresses early development of professional writing standards and oral skills.
 PhD students are generally given the opportunity to teach courses under the guidance of the department's Teaching Mentoring Program.